Around 1 in 5 people diagnosed with cancer in the UK take part in a clinical trial.

 If your cancer gets worse and you are having the dummy drug, you might be able to start having cabozantinib instead.
 Your doctor can tell you more if this applies.

-The researchers will ask for a sample of your cancer that was removed when you had surgery or a
+The researchers will ask for a sample of your cancer that was removed when you had surgery or a biopsy.

-They might also ask to take 4 extra blood tests as part of this trial to look for
+They might also ask to take 4 extra blood tests as part of this trial to look for biomarkers.
+Where possible you have these at the same time as your routine blood tests.

 You don’t have to give these extra samples if you don’t want to.
 You can still take part in the trial.